SPARQLCRMSUPPE/VocsForInstruments/03_Kap3/Kap3.md

 ## Klassen und Instanzen

-> "Deciding whether a particular concept is a class in an ontology or an individual instance depends on what the potential applications of the ontology are.
-Deciding where classes end and individual instances begin starts with deciding what is the lowest level of granularity in the representation.
-The level of granularity is in turn determined by a potential application of the ontology.
-In other words, what are the most specific items that are going to be represented in the knowledge base?" [@gangler_semantic_nodate, S.18]

-Die hier zur Differenzierung zwischen Klasse und Instanz implizit vorgeschlagene Vorgehensweise,[^2] bei der die niedrigste Entität eines aus Klassen bestehenden hierarchischen Strangs als Instanz zu werten ist, erscheint im Falle einer in sich abgeschlossenen Ontologie als durchaus sinnvoll.
-Doch muss der Blickwinkel im Fall der hier beabsichtigten Anwendung als verbindendes Metadatenprofil auch auf potentielle Anknüpfungspunkte, aber vor allem auf die Anwendungsfälle und Vokabulare, die gewissermaßen "außerhalb" des Profils liegen, erweitert werden.
-Die Frage also, ob etwas eine Instanz oder eine Klasse ist, muss nicht notwendigerweise anhand des Datenmodells selbst zu beantworten sein.
-Zugleich bedeutet dies aber auch ganz allgemein, dass bestimmte ontologische Beschaffenheiten den untersuchten Entitäten nicht bereits a priori inhärent sind: Entitäten können grundsätzlich – je nach Kontext – mal als Klassen, mal als Instanzen begriffen werden.
-Diese Unschärfe gilt es sich auch während der folgenden Modellierungen immer wieder prüfend vor Augen zu halten.
+>

-OWL2 differenziert, anders als etwa RDFS, nicht lediglich zwischen Klassen und Instanzen, sondern zwischen Klassen und Individuen,[^3] wobei letztere nochmals in *owl:namedIndividual* und *owl:anonymousIndividual* unterschieden werden. Über letztere heißt es: "Named individuals are given an explicit name that can be used in any ontology to refer to the same object. _Anonymous individuals_ do not have a global name and are thus local to the ontology they are contained in."[^4]
+ wobei letztere nochmals in *owl:namedIndividual* und *owl:anonymousIndividual* unterschieden werden. Über letztere heißt es: "Named individuals are given an explicit name that can be used in any ontology to refer to the same object. _Anonymous individuals_ do not have a global name and are thus local to the ontology they are contained in."[^4]

 Auf den ersten Blick finden sich im Modellentwurf vor allem Instanzen, wobei zu beachten ist, dass aufgrund des uneinheitlichen Datenmodells viele der Instanzen mit einem Überbegriff als Klassen definiert worden sind (dies betrifft die Klassenbezeichner *ma:klangbeispiel* und *ma:Person*):[^1]